ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 And so differentiating tests for intelligence, from tests from inner experience is a really difficult problem.

 And then there's the third problem, which is a test for whether we attribute consciousness to an agent, which, if you saw the movie Ex Machina, is the Garland test.
-So that's do never mind whether it actually has consciousness, do I attribute consciousness to it?
+So that's do -- never mind whether it actually has consciousness, do I attribute consciousness to it?
 Because that is going to change how we interact with it and the rights that we ascribe to it and so on.
 And so I think we're well past the point at which we need to get a better handle on this.
 Some of the stuff that I'm working on right now is moving in this direction.
 Not just me and a huge group of lots of other people.
-And I think Joshua Bengio gave testimony to [USA] Congress, like today, about the need for increased regulatory oversight of who has access to so called artificial intelligence models so that we can better understand how their implementation and their interaction with humans might exacerbate biases or cause all sorts of other problems.
+And I think Yoshua Bengio gave testimony to [USA] Congress, like today, about the need for increased regulatory oversight of who has access to so called artificial intelligence models so that we can better understand how their implementation and their interaction with humans might exacerbate biases or cause all sorts of other problems.
 So you can actually go and read his testimony that he gave.
 I don't remember where the link is, go find it.
 But he had a summary and then he linked to the testimony.
-And I think that having folks like Joshua and other giants in the field speaking out about the need for actually tackling this, and this isn't just a philosopher's playground to talk about consciousness.
+And I think that having folks like Yoshua and other giants in the field speaking out about the need for actually tackling this, and this isn't just a philosopher's playground to talk about consciousness.
 This is, as you said, the testing bed for where the rest of science is going.
 And it's also very topical right now.

 45:02 _Daniel:_
 So what does that healthy conversation look like, in the case of the synthetic intelligences and language models and all of this?
-What does that continuum look like between the actual measures and proxies that we use in research, and what memes or themes or words that I guess, by definition aren't popular today -- like big data wasn't popular till it was -- so something like What has to come on the scene and come into the lab, do you think, to support the kind of work and knowledge that either of you would want to see?
+What does that continuum look like between the actual measures and proxies that we use in research, and what memes or themes or words that I guess, by definition aren't popular today -- like big data wasn't popular till it was -- so something like what has to come on the scene and come into the lab, do you think, to support the kind of work and knowledge that either of you would want to see?

 45:57 _Nora:_
 This isn't an answer to your question, but it just reminded me of one thing that we need less of, is people writing about these interactions with AI that are like, "my AI told me that it wanted to get married", or like, my AI, whatever.